yash0602/Linear-Regression-/README.md

 3. Cleaned the data to remove all the NAs using filters
 4. Took the difference between Annual and Gross salaries for every year
 5. Using Data Analysis, fitted a Linear Regression Model and analysed statistical factors like R Square value, F significance, Standard error, and P value.
+6. For clustering I calculated the Mean, Variance, and the Z value.
+7. Minimum distance was calculated using MIN() function
+8. I used Excel Solver to come up with optimal minimum value for the distance

+#Note
+1. Clustering gives different values for every iteration
+2. Data sets of newly joined employees (2019) was removed as previous years entries were blank

 # Source